-There are products for you, your hair, nails and skin, you emotional and spiritual well-being, weight-loss, cleaning and purification, smoking cessation and easing travel anxiety.
-There are oils that reduce scarring and blemishes, soothe a cough, pain management, babies cries and hyperactivity in kids, natural cleansing… shoot there’s even oils that promote dog obedience, sexy time, not so sexy time and get outta my face before I stab you time.
+There are products for you, your hair, nails & skin, your emotional and spiritual well-being, weight-loss, cleaning & purification, smoking cessation & travel anxiety.
+There are oils that reduce scarring and blemishes, soothe a cough, for pain, babies and hyperactivity in kids… shoot there’s even oils that promote dog obedience, sexy time, not so sexy time and get outta my face before I stab you time.

 I’ve tried pills.
 Friends have tried cleanses, body wrapping, surgery and countless other things that are nasty, expensive and even ridiculous.
-Common sense tells me that exercise and diet are definitely the gateway to my goals, because I’ve done to before.
+Exercise & diet are the gateway to my goals.
 But living here in South Korea has added even more obstacles to overcome.
 The air quality is terrible and I have been unable to run like I used to.
 My asthma (something I haven’t to deal with since my early 20s) has returned probably as a result of less physical activity which is a consequence of the weight I’ve put on too.
 Don’t get me wrong… I am a sexy woman no matter how much I weigh and I know it!!

 The DMZ isn’t your typical tourist destination.
 Learning all the things that happened there, watching them watch and photograph you and signing the “possible death” waiver adds to the tension.
 I did learn a lot and seeing it first hand put most of it into perspective.
 I was shocked to see the distance that Soviet asylum seeker had to run with 20+ North Korean soldiers chasing and shooting at him.
 He made it but he was hauling ass!!!
 Nothing really brings it home until you see it for yourself.